remi71350-droid/perception-lab/README.md

 ## Extending PerceptionLab

-- Add a new detector or segmenter by implementing the provider adapter interface
+- Implement an adapter to add a new detector or segmenter
-- Swap OCR providers in `providers.yaml`
+- Swap OCR providers in `providers.yaml` without touching the pipeline
-- Connect internal models by exposing them behind the same adapter contract
+- Expose internal models behind the same contract to compare outputs fairly
-- Expand the labeled subset to refine metric fidelity
+- Expand the labeled subset to increase metric fidelity
-- Replace the UI with a React client that calls the same FastAPI contracts
+- Replace the Streamlit UI with a React client that calls the same contracts

 ---